LIFETIME DEAL — LIMITED TIME

 How NexTalk Works

-1. Initial Setup: Users start by installing NexTalk via its provided Linux package or building from source on GitHub.
-The setup process involves configuring the hotkey (default is Alt + Space) and ensuring Fcitx5 is properly installed and running on your system.
+1. Install and set up: You install NexTalk either via a provided Linux package or by building from source on GitHub.
+After install, you’ll configure the hotkey (default: Alt + Space) and make sure Fcitx5 is installed and running.

 Plan Name Price Key Features Best For